Noorjahan153/Task_intern-Strapi-with-docker/README.md

 What I Did

-* Cloned and set up a Strapi v5 project locally.
+* set up a Strapi v5 project locally with dockerfile.

 * Configured the .env file with all required secrets for Strapi.